bitsofcotton/goki_check_cc/README.md

 2024/04/11 make around .95 probability on best case with cleans... .
 2024/04/12 ok on cleanm, cleant to have the size supported by imagemagick call.
 2024/04/14 elim cleans[tm], merge latest lieonn.
+2024/04/16 move command chg, no arguments, with ddpmopt:[pq]redg.